unosquare/sshdeploy/README.md

  ```

  **FYI: Arguments passed using the csproj file will not override the ones provided using the cli**
+ ### XML Tags

- Heres a complete list of arguments with their matching XML tag
+ Heres a complete list of arguments with their corresponding XML tag.
 ### Old school way
 #### Push
 1. Navigate to  your project folder where the csproj file resides.
 Example: